How to Lose Bankruptcy

 At 54 he was diagnosed with inoperable cancer.
 This gentle sage who led a small band of youthful monks was no seeker of honor or personal aggrandisement.

-Death is man's best friend when he knows it is his vestibule to Paradise.
+(Death is man's best friend when he knows it is his vestibule to Paradise.)

-Dominique then deliberately rented very sparse accommodation across from a Paris park.
+Dominique then deliberately rented very sparse accommodation across from a Parisian park.
 Here he would serve those he loved and whom he lived for.
 Daily he shared a dilapidated bench to simply affirm and never condemn these ner-do-wells.

 In an outwardly serene and selfless devotion he lived his final days.
 He hid under ignominy, unnoticed by the masses - but loving and loved by the losers.